-The Company adopted ASC 820, "Fair Value Measurements and Disclosures" ("ASC 820") which among other matters, requires enhanced disclosures about investments that are measured and reported at fair value.
-ASC 820 establishes a hierarchal disclosure framework which prioritizes and ranks the level of market price observability used in measuring investments at fair value.
+ASC 820, "Fair Value Measurements and Disclosures" ("ASC 820") establishes a hierarchal disclosure framework which prioritizes and ranks the level of market price observability used in measuring investments at fair value.
 Market price observability is affected by a number of factors, including the type of investment and the characteristics specific to the investment.
 Investments with readily-available active quoted prices or for which fair value can be measured from actively quoted prices generally will have a higher degree of market price observability and a lesser degree of judgment used in measuring fair value.